Speleological Union of Ireland

 The Speleological Union of Ireland (SUI) is the official representative body of cavers in Ireland, both in the Republic of Ireland and in Northern Ireland.
 It is affiliated with the Irish Cave Rescue Organisation.

 History

 The SUI was founded as the Speleological Society of Ireland in 1964 to promote speleology (the scientific study of caves) in Ireland.
 Jack Coleman was the first president.
 The society was reconstituted in 1983 as the Speleological Union of Ireland.
-In 2002 the SUI was set up as a limited company.
+In 2002 the SUI was set up as a company limited by guarantee.

 Functions

 The SUI provides training for cave leaders and new cavers and represents cavers' interests in disputes with landowners.
 It also works to protect Irish caves from damage by human influence, including dumping, quarrying, development, and promotes a strong conservation ethic to cavers.
 The organisation promotes awareness of caves and safe caving, providing information for beginners wishing to try caving.

 The SUI publishes a scientific journal, Irish Speleology, and grant aid is often provided by the organisation for international caving expeditions.
 In August 2012 the Kozłowski Fund was additionally set up to support cave exploration within Ireland, in memory of prolific cave diver and explorer Artur Kozłowski.

 The SUI, in conjunction with the Irish Cave Rescue Organisation, organises an annual symposium for Irish cavers, named SUICRO.
 It has been held every year since 1985, except for 2020, in compliance with restrictions in the Republic of Ireland and in Northern Ireland due to the global COVID-19 pandemic.